-1. Have a formal process in place that ensures all stakeholders know what is expected of them.
+1. Have a formal onboarding process in place to ensure all stakeholders know what’s expected of them.

-2. Ensure that new employees arrive on Day One ready to be productive.
+2. Ensure new employees arrive on Day 1 ready to be productive.

 We’ve written about this before, but laptops, tablets, desktop computers and phones need to be setup and operational before the new hire walks through the door.
 Take it a step further and ensure that all email addresses and aliases have been created, all paperwork completed via an onboarding software solution and that a schedule is in place so you can give your new hire an idea of what his or her first day(s) will look like.
 Essentially, if your new hire spends his first day feeling “in the way” or “useless” then your onboarding solution ISN’T WORKING.

-3. Have a formal process to solicit feedback.
+3. Develop a formal process to solicit feedback.

 Do you currently survey your new hires?
 Do they have the option to point out inefficiencies in the process or the ability to help make it better for the next set of new employees?
 If not, add a feedback step to the onboarding process mix!